 Is Dining staying open?

-Yes, Dining Services is open and providing grab-n-go options from 11 a.m. to 2 p.m. and 4 to 8 p.m. at Hoekje/Bigelow and Valley Dining Center.
+Grab-n-go options will continue to be served for lunch (11 a.m. to 2 p.m.) and dinner (4 to 8 p.m.) at Hoekje/Bigelow Dining Center through the end of spring semester and into the summer sessions.
 Packed bags with continental breakfast items will be available for pick-up during the dinner period.

 Check Dining’s website for updates on locations and hours.